Two killed as more protests, clashes erupt on Gaza border - Journal du Cameroun

 It said in the statement that “troops are responding with riot dispersal means and are firing in accordance with the rules of engagement.”

-Defence Minister Avigdor Lieberman said while touring the Israeli side of the border on Friday that “the thing that the other side must understand is that there is a determined and skilled army here.”
+Defence Minister Avigdor Lieberman said while touring the Israeli side of the border on Friday: “The thing that the other side must understand is that there is a determined and skilled army here.”

 He added that “behind it stands a determined people that is backing up the army.”